glenlong/wedding/src/content/posts/father-of-the-bride-speech/template.md

 Obviously you can't script this upfront (that's the whole point!) but you can leave a place for it in your speech and decide what to say on the day.

-## 5) Tell stories about the bride
+## 5) Tell stories about the Bride

-Next you should shift your attentions to your daughter, the bride.
+Next you should shift your attentions to your daughter, the Bride.

-This is really the core of your speech – talking about the bride from your perspective as her father.
+This is really the core of your speech – talking about the Bride from your perspective as her father.
 In fact, I recommend spending around half of the total length of your speech on this section.

 Stories from your daughter's childhood are a reliable source of material.
 Try to pick stories that are memorable and reflective of her character, particularly her most positive traits.